-- SSO, where customers expect to be able to configure their own Identity Provider.
+- SSO – Customers want to configure their own Identity Provider.

-- Authentication, where customers expect to control their password complexity policy and MFA.
+- Authentication – Customers want to control their password complexity policy and Multi-Factor Authentication (MFA).

-- Roles & Permission management, where customers want the ability to create their own set of roles.
+- Roles & Permission Management – Customers want the ability to create and manage their own set of roles based on their requirements.

-- Events management, where customers want to be able to onboard their own channels and configure which events they want to receive on which channel.
+- Event Management – Customers want to be able to onboard their own channels and configure which events they want to receive on which channel.

-- Dashboards & Reports, where customers want to create their own overviews and reports and be able to schedule them in their convenient times.
+- Dashboards & Reports – Customers want to create their own overviews and reports in order to be able to schedule them as per their convenience.

 And the list goes on: there are many more settings and configurations which should be managed by your customer without involving your support.